Houston Theft Attorney Helping You Fight Theft Charges

 Lisa Shapiro Strauss, Attorney at Law, has represented men, women and young adults who have been accused of crimes in Houston, Texas, for more than 15 years.
 In addition, Strauss draws on her experience as a former prosecutor when evaluating cases and formulating defense strategies.
 She understands how the prosecution will approach the case, which gives her unique perspective when it comes to presenting a sound defense.
-If you need assistance from a theft crimes attorney in Houston, contact us today.
+If you need assistance from a Houston theft lawyer, contact us today.